grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Do a grep for the mispelling "Grackel"
 * [ ] Grep "sub with the ram" and make sure it isn't used too much now that we know the boat is named the Grackle
 * [ ] check --- emdashes are actually correct in all format.
 Also check ligatures for quotes.
 See: https://www.uv.es/wikibase/doc/cas/pandoc_manual_2.7.3.wiki?33
+* [ ] I keep going back and forth on chapter numbers:
+	* On one hand, the book is very linear.
+Maybe numbers make sense for their subtle "pull" feeling?
+	* On the other hand, do they do anything if you have chapter headers? (which I AM convinced I should keep now)

 ## Leftover ideas, add for "director's cut"?